 HIMS aims to educate and groom excellent young researchers performing PhD research at the institute.
 HIMS staff also passionately contributes to education of bachelor and master students within as well as outside the chemistry domain.
 Together with the VU Amsterdam, HIMS maintains a broad BSc program in chemistry, and specialized MSc tracks in Molecular Sciences, and Analytical Sciences.

 Valorisation is in our DNA

 Knowledge transfer to industry and society is in the DNA of HIMS.
-In our valorisation efforts we are always looking for partnerships with industry to identify research questions that matter, transfer our knowledge and turn innovative ideas into reality.
+In our valorisation efforts we are always looking for partnerships with industry or other research institutes to identify research questions that matter, transfer our knowledge and turn innovative ideas into reality.